Donato360/DjangularGeoWeatherTasks/README.md

 ## Take a look at the running front and back end

-Visit the designated addresses in your browser to observe the functioning of both the front and back end:
+Visit the designated addresses in your browser to observe the functioning of both the front and back end:<br>
 `http://localhost:8080/`
 `http://localhost/admin/`